FTSE falls to 3-month low on Greek debt concerns, easyJet skids

 Also denting the sentiment around the budget airline and its peers were reports of new cases of Middle East Respiratory Syndrome (MERS), which could sap enthusiasm for travel.
 South Korea’s Health Ministry reported five new cases of MERS on Monday, taking the total to 150.

-Outside the blue chips, Dragon Oil rose 8.4 percent after the Turkmenistan-focused oil explorer said it had agreed improved takeover terms with Emirates National Oil Co (ENOC), which increased its offer to buy out the minority shareholders.
+Outside the blue chips, Dragon Oil rose 8.5 percent after the Turkmenistan-focused oil explorer said it had agreed improved takeover terms with Emirates National Oil Co (ENOC), which increased its offer to buy out the minority shareholders.
 Dragon Oil said ENOC had increased its offer to 750 pence in cash per share, valuing the business at around 3.7 billion pounds.
-(Additional reporting by Atul Prakash,; Editing by Alison Williams)
+(Editing by Alison Williams)